sisap-challenges/sisap-challenges.github.io/2025/index+faq.md

 ## Frequently Asked Questions (FAQ)

-1. What the 12-hour time limit includes?
+1. **What the 12-hour time limit includes?**
   - It is the wall clock for the evaluation process.
 So, it includes preprocessing, indexing, and searching.

-2. Can I use precomputed models in my pipeline to avoid increasing the indexing time?
+2. **Can I use precomputed models in my pipeline to avoid increasing the indexing time?**
   - Yes, you can do it.
 However, your solution will be run in a limited container (even a relatively slow network); also, as we announced, we will change the query set.

-3. Can I use a network service to solve the indexing challenge?
+3. ** Can I use a network service to solve the indexing challenge? **
   - No, you must not do it.
 We will not isolate the evaluation container from the network, but we will use a permutation of the dataset.

-4. What do you mean by recall?
+4. ** What do you mean by recall? **
   - The proportion of exact results of the $30$nn among the top-30 nearest neighbors of your solution.
   - We precomputed a gold standard; we will check identifiers, not distance values.
   - Identifiers should start at 1, not 0.

-5. What can be placed on the secondary memory?
-(SSD technology)
+5. ** What can be placed on the secondary memory?
+(SSD technology)**
-  - You can use the SSD to store whatever you need, but it is limited to memory usage similar to the actual memory of each database (`h5` file).
+  - You can use the SSD to store whatever you need for running your solution, but it is limited to memory usage similar to the actual memory of each database (`h5` file).
+  - We will remove everything after running your solution.